-Therefore, when assessing the sustainability credentials of consumables produced/grown in NZ, considering food miles is an inadequate and misleading measure of a product's sustainability.
+Therefore, when assessing the sustainability credentials of consumables produced/grown in New Zealand, considering food miles is an inadequate and misleading measure of a product's sustainability.

-Even when transport distance is considered, some key benefits of purchasing NZ wine from a sustainability point of view include;
+Even when transport distance is considered, some key benefits of purchasing New Zealand wine from a sustainability point of view include;

-- 1. Well managed production practices in NZ can result in products being delivered to international markets more efficiently than local markets are able to (as seen in studies referenced above) - 2.
-NZ's national grid is around 84% renewable, the OECD average sits at 25% this means far fewer emissions associated with the production phase (accounting for the bulk of total emissions) of bringing NZ goods to market - 3.
-Strict labour laws and enforcement and some of the lowest levels of corruption11 in the world provide high levels of confidence that human exploitation is low-risk through the NZ value chain - 4.
-The recent passing of the world leading Zero Carbon Bill in NZ ensures that all industries are legally mandated to meet climate change targets set out in the Paris Agreement.
-The New Zealand wine industry has committed to become carbon neutral prior to the 2050 regulatory timeframe. - 5.
-Products shipped from NZ by sea often have significantly lower environmental impacts than those travelling shorter distances by road12 - 6.
-High levels of forestry in NZ offset roughly a third of all gross emissions across NZ's industries - 7.
-NZ also enjoys a good reputation for product labelling and traceability (including safety) which are important consumer demands in all developed world markets
+- 1. Well managed production practices in New Zealand can result in products being delivered to international markets more efficiently than local markets are able to (as seen in studies referenced above) - New Zealand's national grid is around 84% renewable, the OECD average sits at 25% this means far fewer emissions associated with the production phase (accounting for the bulk of total emissions) of bringing New Zealand goods to market - 3.
+Strict labour laws and enforcement and some of the lowest levels of corruption in the world provide high levels of confidence that human exploitation is low-risk through the New Zealand value chain - 4.
+NZW's Roadmap to Net Zero 2050 sets a pathway to emissions reductions - 5.
+Products shipped from New Zealand by sea often have significantly lower environmental impacts than those travelling shorter distances by road - 6.
+High levels of forestry in New Zealand offset roughly a third of all gross emissions across New Zealand's industries - 7.
+New Zealand also enjoys a good reputation for product labelling and traceability (including safety) which are important consumer demands in all developed world markets